wp-plugins/easy-quiz/readme.txt

 Please see the FAQ section at the [plugin page](http://www.thulasidas.com/plugins/easy-quiz "Easy Quiz Pro Information Page").

+= How do I specify choices in multiple choice quizzes? =

+You use the label `c:` as in the example below.

+`[ezquiz]
+type:multi
+title:Some math
+help: Fill in
+q: 2+1=
+a: 3
+c: 1
+c: 2
+c: 4
+[/ezquiz]`

+= How to mix and match quizzes. =

+An example with different types of quizzes mixed and matched at will:

+`This is a quiz about the wonderful WordPress blogging platform.
+[ezquiz]
+type:multi
+title:WordPress is free and priceless
+help: All things good about WordPress
+q: WordPress is priceless.
+a: true
+q: The whole world says WordPress is worthless.
+a: false
+c: true
+c: may be
+c: You must be kidding
+q: Manoj, on the other hand, confirms that WordPress is free.
+a: true
+c: false
+c: may be
+c: Absolutelytype: tf
+q: There is no such thing as a free lunch.
+q: Breakfast is a totally different case.
+a: false
+[/ezquiz]
+If you agree with these statements, you are a good man.</code>`

 == Change Log ==

+* V4.00: Adding a translation interface.
+Design changes.
+[Mar 24, 2014]
 * V3.50: Compatibility checks for WordPress V3.8.
 Minor changes on admin page.
 [Dec 19, 2013]
 * V3.40: Compatibility checks for WordPress V3.7.
 Moving the jQuizMe script to the footer.
 [Nov 12, 2013]
 * V3.30: Now available in your own language using machine translation curtsey of Google and Microsoft.
 [May 22, 2013]